gsomani/hdmi_text_generator/README.md

 "00000000", -- e
 "00000000", -- f
 ```
-Character Memory: In addition to the font ROM, we use a "character memory" that stores the
+**Character Memory**: In addition to the font ROM, we use a "character memory" that stores the
 character value at each of the 20x6 character locations on the display.
 The minimum size of this
 memory is 20x6x4 bits to provide enough room to store characters (one nibble each) for each of the 20
 columns and 6 rows.